PaulinaAldaco/DirectedGraphs/README.md

 In graph.h

     void breadthFirstSeach(int firstVertex) {
-        //Create a boolean list and mark all vertices as not visited bool *visited = new bool[number_vertices_];
+        //Create a boolean array and mark all vertices as not visited bool *visited = new bool[number_vertices_];
         for(int i=0; i<number_vertices_; ++i)
             visited[i] = false;